 - $428 Billion Spent Annually on Medicine – The pharmaceutical industry earns $428 billion annually.
 Drug development offers big rewards but big risks.

-- New Frontiers for Exploration and Development – The world’s oceans offer opportunities that include new sources of food, medicine and even undiscovered life forms.
+- New Frontiers for Exploration and Development – The world’s oceans offer opportunities that include new food sources, medicine, and even undiscovered life forms.

 - Life Sciences Fuel Economic Development – Life sciences create hundreds of high-paying jobs and trigger economic growth.
 For example, 83,000 Florida jobs come from this sector.

-- The Success of the Genome Project Spurs Growth – Genentech created the modern biotech industry when it successfully extracted the human gene in bacteria, which made it possible to engineer human insulin.
+- The Success of the Genome Project Spurs Growth – Genentech created the modern biotech industry when it successfully extracted the human gene in bacteria, making it possible to engineer human insulin.

-- Neurological Disorders Offer Business Opportunities – Neurological disorders account for 10 percent of deaths, and modern techniques of brain mapping are helping doctors treat these disorders.
+- Neurological Disorders Offer Business Opportunities – Neurological disorders account for 10 percent of deaths, and modern brain mapping techniques are helping doctors treat these disorders.

 - Demand for Environmental Sciences Technology – Countries continue to dump 14 billion pounds of garbage into the world’s oceans each year, and developments are needed to address the problem.

-- Demand for Office and Lab Space – The demand for specialized office and lab space for biochemical industries has resulted in major constructions projects across the world.
+- Demand for Office and Lab Space – The demand for specialized office and lab space for biochemical industries has resulted in major construction projects worldwide.

-- Increased Number of Major Research Centers – Research at cbre.us reports that the Boston-Cambridge and San Francisco Bay area lead the nation in life sciences businesses, and they’re followed by San Diego, Raleigh-Durham, New Jersey and Washington, D.C.
+- Increased Number of Major Research Centers – Research at cbre.us reports that the Boston-Cambridge and San Francisco Bay area leads the nation in life sciences businesses, and they’re followed by San Diego, Raleigh-Durham, New Jersey, and Washington, D.C.

 Top 10 Trends for 2021 in the Biochemical Sciences Industry

 The life sciences industry is becoming more personalized and focused on orphan diseases and treatments.
-The entire industry is discovering new business models, and accelerated growth creates professional jobs and related support services.
+The entire industry discovers new business models, and accelerated growth creates professional jobs and related support services.
 The top trends of 2021 for the biochemical sciences industry include:

 1. Advanced Drug Approval Times

-Many industries have stagnated in the past because of long FDA approval times, but advanced technology may be the answer to quick-to-market drugs and medical technology.
+Many industries have stagnated because of long FDA approval times, but advanced technology may be the answer to quick-to-market drugs and medical technology.
 Advances can speed clinical testing, and programs like the Real-Time Oncology Review can speed up approvals for essential cancer-treating drugs.